asisante/random_ML_projects/README.md

-# random_ML_projects
+# Random ML Projects
+### Description:
-A collection of random machine learning projects
+A collection of random machine learning projects to make sure that I am staying fresh.
+These are mostly practice exercises, with the occasional Kaggle competition being uploaded.